 Go to http://www.rawhide.org or call 1-800-RAWHIDE (729-4433) to fill out a donation questionnaire.
-If your donation is accepted, you'll be given instructions about how to find a collection center (Wisconsin and Illinois) or when and how it will be picked up.
-Provide an e-mail address and Rawhide Boys Ranch will e-mail a confirmation and instructions to you.
+If your donation is accepted, you'll be given instructions about how to find a collection center (Wisconsin and Illinois) or when it will be picked up from you.

 Locate your auto title and sign it.
 All owners listed on a title must sign in order to transfer.
-If there has been a lien by a bank for a car loan or some other lien on your car, locate the original (faxes and copies are not acceptable) lien release and include it in the packet with the title.
+If there has been a lien by a bank for a carloan or some other lien on your car, locate the original (faxes and copies are not acceptable) lien release and include it in the packet with the title.
 These documents are necessary for the ranch to register and then sell your vehicle.
-Give these documents to the person who accepts your vehicle on behalf of the Rawhide Boys Ranch.

-To use your donation as a tax deduction, determine its fair market value.
+Determine the fair market value of your vehicle.
 Contributors may claim a value of $500 or the sale price that Rawhide receives, whichever is greater.
-If you have documentation that your vehicle is worth more, save it for your tax preparer.
-Get a professional appraisal if you plan to claim more than $5000 fair market value.
+If you have documentation that your car is worth more, save it for your tax preparer.
+Get a professional appraisal for a claim of more than $5000 fair market value.

 Clean your car out.
 Since Rawhide Boys Ranch receives donations from all over the country, anything (including cell phones, garage openers and Suzy's panda bear) becomes part of the donation and cannot be returned.
 Vacuuming out all that stuff under the seats would be appreciated, too.

 - Rawhide Boys Ranch' web site has tips for determining fair market value, preparing your car for transport and other questions you might have about donating.